-Carruth Center for Psychological and Psychiatric Services
+Carruth Center for Counseling and Psychological Services

 Your time at WVU may be filled with transitions, self-exploration and change.
 Our services and programs are designed to support you through these experiences, help you succeed in college and guide you toward a more fulfilling life.
 We strive to provide these services in an atmosphere that is welcoming, comfortable and multiculturally sensitive for all students.

 Center for Black Culture and Research

 The WVU Center for Black Culture and Research provides cultural and social events and initiatives that are unique to the African American and African world experience.
 It also serves as an intellectual source for the study and research of African American life, history and experience.

 The Center provides critical support to WVU students with regard to retention, and contributes to their personal growth and development by aiding in their adjustment to university life.
 We do everything possible to help our students reach their full potential as individual members of the WVU community.

 The Center for Community Engagement provides support and resources to students who want to connect their passions with their academic work and future career.
 We encourage civic engagement and social action that builds on your desire to make a difference.
 Mountaineers lead by example, and even long after graduating, they are building communities and changing our world.
 Our goal is to provide you the skills you need to forward WVU’s land-grant mission.

 Deadlines/Important Dates: iServe is the place to begin noting all your engagement from day one.

 The Center for Financial Literacy and Education partners with organizations across campus to bring financial literacy to WVU students, faculty and staff and the West Virginia community at large.